CartoDB/grainstore/README.md

 Typical use
 -----------
-1. initialise grainstore with PostGIS DB and table name
-2. generate Mapnik XML for table with default styles
-3. set custom style with carto
-4. get carto errors returned if present, else store style
-5. generate Mapnik XML with custom style
-6. initialise with PostGIS DB, table name and sql query
-7. generate Mapnik XML with stored style for table name and sql query

 For using multiple layers use an array type for the 'sql' parameter and for the 'style' parameter.
 Each resulting layer will be named 'layerN' with N starting from 0 (needed to  properly reference the layers from the 'style' values).

 Install
 --------